CouldBeThis/_xfce4themes-next-hidpi/readme.md

 ## Other components

 The titlebar uses the bitmap font `aqui`.
 It is available from [Tecate/bitmap-fonts](https://github.com/Tecate/bitmap-fonts).
 FOr some reason it isn't listed on the README but it is available as both [`.bdf`](https://github.com/Tecate/bitmap-fonts/blob/master/bitmap/artwiz/bdf/aqui.bdf) and [`.pcf`](https://github.com/Tecate/bitmap-fonts/blob/master/bitmap/artwiz/pcf/aqui.pcf).
 It is only available in one size (9pts).
 I find that unreadably small on a desktop monitor but on my tiny netbook screen it is perfect.

+An extremely viable alternative bitmap font that comes in a variety of sizes is [TamzenForPowerline](https://github.com/sunaku/tamzen-font).

 ## Breadcrumbs